1. Take a dip at the king of beaches

-Kings Beach has a festive atmosphere year-round, so whenever you visit you’ll be assured of good time vibes in the sunshine.
-With an oceanfront saltwater swimming pool, and a gentle beach break, a Kings Beach holiday is totally relaxing.
-Cafés, restaurants and markets are all just a few minutes’ walk away from a myriad of Kings Beach accommodation options, so you can unpack your bags and leave the car in the garage until the day you leave.
+Having made the list as one of Australia's top beaches, it's not hard to tell why Kings Beach is such a popular destination for family holidays.
+With an oceanfront saltwater swimming pool, and a gentle beach break, a Kings Beach holiday is filled with fun out on the water.
+Cafés, restaurants and markets are all just a few minutes’ walk away from a myriad of accommodation options, so you can unpack your bags and leave the car in the garage until the day you leave.

 Kings Beach.
 Caloundra